 Request for ProposalsThe City of Evanston requested proposals to enter into a long-term lease with a non-profit organization that will invest in and renovate the Harley Clarke Mansion to create a high quality public use for the space consistent with the 2008 Lakefront Master Plan.
 The City received one response from Evanston Lakehouse & Gardens.
 City Council approved the response on November 13, 2017.
 City Council directed City Staff to move forward with lease negotiations.
-A proposed lease (Ordinance 42-O-18) is up for approval at the City Council meeting on March 12, 2018.
+The proposed lease (Ordinance 42-O-18) was approved for Introduction at the March 12, 2018 City Council, but failed 7-2 for Action on April 9, 2018.

 History of Harley Clarke MansionLocated adjacent to the Grosse Pointe Lighthouse and Lighthouse Beach in the northeast corner of Evanston, the Harley Clarke Mansion is a historic English Tudor mansion.
 The City of Evanston purchased the property from the Sigma Chi National Fraternity in 1965 as part of the development of the Lighthouse Landing Park.
 The mansion was originally a private residence, but had served as the fraternity’s national headquarters from 1951-1965.
 The City of Evanston leased the building to the Evanston Arts Center from the late 1960s until 2015, when the property began to require more maintenance than either the City or the Art Center was able to fund.
 The Evanston Arts Center moved to a new location on Central Street and the property was closed.
 The City of Evanston is now reviewing responses to a Request for Proposal to lease the property to a not-for-profit organization.